|Birth: ||Jan. 23, 1886|

-Helen Lillian Muir was born on Jan.
-23, 1886.
+Helen Lillian Muir was born on January 23, 1886.
 She was the second of two children born to John Muir and Louisiana "Louie" Strentzel.
 Helen grew up under the watchful eye of a loving mother and father.
-Though she was a sickly child, her journal entries recount many happy memories growing up in the Muir home.
+Though she was a sickly child, her journal entries recount many happy memories growing up in the Muir home in Martinez California.

-In another journal entry of Jan.
-11, 1902 she says: Another foggy morning, so foggy I fear I won't be able to catch more than a glimpse of No.4 "alas and alack" etc. About fifteen minutes ago a special went through here with the 35 on it, I think it was a soldier train but owing to the fog can't be sure.
+As a young girl Helen learned how to flag (to stop the train) at Muir Station.
+In her journal entry of January 11, 1902 she says: Another foggy morning, so foggy I fear I won't be able to catch more than a glimpse of No.4.
+About fifteen minutes ago a special went through here with the No.35 on it, I think it was a soldier train but owing to the fog can't be sure.
 Papa's pass is "Not good on limited trains," so he will have to take No.8.
 Now what I am thinking of mostly just now is this.
 I am wild to flag No.8, but at present see no way of doing so, for who would come home with me?
-As to flagging that would be easy for the Agent does not go up there except when he has to flag, or the like, so I could have the pleasure of "swinging her down" My how I do want to.
+As to flagging that would be easy for the agent does not go up there except when he has to flag, so I could have the pleasure of "swinging her down".
+My how I do want to.

-Helen Muir may not have been as well known in Martinez history as her older sister Wanda because unlike Wanda, Helen spent some of her youth and adult life in Southern California.
-Because she was often sick the doctors felt that her health would improve in the dryer desert climate of Southern California.
+Helen Muir may not have been as well known in Martinez history as her older sister Wanda because unlike Wanda, Helen spent some of her youth and most of her adult life in Southern California and Arizona.
+In 1905 Helen contracted tuberculosis.
+Her doctors felt that her health would improve in the drier desert climate of Southern California and Arizona.

-While in Southern California she met and married Buel Alvin Funk in October 1909.
+While in Southern California she met Buel Alvin Funk and in October 1909 they married.
 Together they had four sons:

 In 1940, Helen legally changed her name to Helen Funk Muir and three of her sons changed their surname from Funk to Muir also.
-Son, Muir Haley Funk, did not because his first name was Muir.
+Her son Muir Haley Funk, did not because his first name was Muir.

 Helen died in Spokane Washington on June 17, 1964.
 She is buried next to her husband, Buel Alvin Funk in the Bellevue Memorial Cemetery in Ontario, California.